District 10 Singapore: A Property Guide to Bukit Timah, Holland, and Tanglin

 In 2026, GCB pricing on land area runs roughly:

 A standard 1,400 to 2,000 square metre plot in the prime stretch transacts at $40 million to $80 million.
 Trophy properties cross $100 million.
 The 2024 record for a single residential transaction was the $208 million sale on Nassim Road.
-GCB stock is the most illiquid residential asset class in Singapore.
-Most transactions are off-market, broker-introduced, and take 6 to 12 months from offer to close.
+Good Class Bungalow stock is the hardest residential asset to buy or sell quickly in Singapore.
+Most deals happen off-market through brokers and take 6 to 12 months from offer to close.

 For the regulatory mechanics of foreigner GCB purchases, see our foreigner buying guide.